msrocean/Tik_Tok/README.md

                         an 1-D array of [1x160].

-- **Direction (D)**: We represent the direction information of an instance as a sequences of +1 and -1, **+1** representing an outgoing packet and **-1** representing an incoming packet.
+- **Direction (D)**: We represent the direction information of an instance as a sequence of +1 and -1, **+1** representing an outgoing packet and **-1** representing an incoming packet.
-                     The sequences are trimmed or padded with 0’s as need to reach a fixed length of 5,000 packets.
+                     The sequences are trimmed or padded with 0’s as needed to reach a fixed length of 5,000 packets.
                       Thus, the input forms an 1-D array of [1 x 5000].

 - **Raw Timing (RT**): We represent the raw timing information as a sequence of